adrianolszewski/model-based-testing-hypotheses/Tests/Mann-Whitney (-Wilcoxon).md

 1. look at the most right plot.
 The p-values from both methods are well aligned to the line of slope = 1, though some bias is visible towards Test p-values.
 2. It means, that test was more conservative than model.
 3. The fact, that practically all p-values coming a test were larger from the p-values obtained from the model is confirmed also by the bar plot (central-bottom).
 4. When we look at the area below the 0.05 significance level, we notice 9 obervations.
 Remembering we "work under the null" it means, that both methods exceeded the 5% significance level, reaching 9% in this simulation.
-At this sample size it's not bad for exploratory purposes.
+At this sample size it's fine for exploratory analyses.
 5. What's nice, the model and test did not contradict each other.

 ###### 30 observations per group